Alexandria vs Read Aloud: Which Free TTS Chrome Extension Is Better in 2026?

 Platform Support

 Both Alexandria and Read Aloud are Chrome extensions for desktop browsers.
 Neither runs on mobile.
-Read Aloud supports a wider range of browser environments and can work with browser-native voices in offline mode.
-Alexandria requires an internet connection to generate neural voice audio.
-For offline reading in a library or on a plane, Read Aloud is the option that works without a connection.
+Read Aloud supports offline playback using browser-native voices, which work without an internet connection.
+Alexandria requires internet access for neural voice audio.
+[TESTING DETAIL PLACEHOLDER — see experience-elliott-needs.md] For reading in a library or on a plane without a connection, Read Aloud with browser-native voices is the only option that works offline.

 Pricing Comparison